About the OpenSearch OR1 instance family announced at re:Invent

 First, let's compare the number of vCPUs/Memory.

-The vCPU:Memory ratio is 1:8, so we will compare it with the R series.
-The price is about 1.25 times higher than the R series.
+The vCPU:Memory ratio is 1:8, so compared to the R series, the pricing is approximately 1.25 times higher than the R series.

 Additionally, there will be an additional charge for S3 backup storage.